 On this wedding day every guest had a part to play.
 Instead of a single officiant the whole family took turns sharing wishes and traditional blessings for the couple.
 After Katie and David shared their personal vows every person in attendance stood to pronounce them married.
 It was a pretty remarkable and moving moment and a first for me!
 Check out their preview video below to see for yourself!
 (The fact that you don’t need an officiant for your wedding is one of my five favorite reasons to get married in Colorado!)
-And if you want to see more of their unique wedding touches, check out Katie and David’s full length film!

 The ceremony was far from the only place where Katie and David included their families.
 Katie’s wildflower style bouquet and hairpiece were created for her by a family member, and her dress was her mother’s wedding dress, brought from Mexico when her parents married.
 The Ski Tip Lodge is actually Colorado’s FIRST ski resort!
 I love the old European ski chalet feel of the building and the rooms!
 If you’re not lucky enough to be invited to a Ski Tip Lodge wedding, you can still experience it for yourself.
 They do serve dinner in their restaurant when they don’t have weddings, and I absolutely cannot say enough good things about their food!
 Three words: bacon wrapped scallops.
 ‘Nuff said.